DCMZ88/internship/Week 8/README.md

 **Results**

-256 Images were used for this results.
+256 Images were used to attain these results.
 (Images1)

 Prompt used
 ```